Mainframe-Renewal-Project/sear-docs/interfaces/python/permit.md

 ## Creating permits

+Unlike with most of the other `admin_types` you can only use `alter` and `delete` to modify permits in the RACF database, `alter` is not just used to alter permits but also create them.

 ### Dataset permits

 The sample below gives a permit of READ to the `MATRIX.SECRETS.**` dataset profile for the user `LEONARD`.